Andy-Tatman/BitSet-KeY-Artifact/README.md

 You can now load completed proofs (.proof files) or proof goals (.key files) through File->Load in the top left.
 In order to load .proof files, the layout of the directory within the zip must not be changed.

-# Test Instructions
+# Accessing completed proofs
 Open the KeY executable provided.
 In KeY, navigate to File->Load and then select the relevant .proof file.
 The following completed proofs can be loaded in:
-/Proofs/BitSet-Methods/BitSet()-private.proof
+* /Proofs/BitSet-Methods/BitSet()-private.proof
-/Proofs/BitSet-Methods/BitSet()-public.proof
+* /Proofs/BitSet-Methods/BitSet()-public.proof
-/Proofs/BitSet-Methods/BitSet(int)-private.proof
+* /Proofs/BitSet-Methods/BitSet(int)-private.proof
-/Proofs/BitSet-Methods/BitSet(int)-public.proof
+* /Proofs/BitSet-Methods/BitSet(int)-public.proof
-/Proofs/BitSet-Methods/checkInvariants.proof
+* /Proofs/BitSet-Methods/checkInvariants.proof
-/Proofs/BitSet-Methods/checkRange.proof
+* /Proofs/BitSet-Methods/checkRange.proof
-/Proofs/BitSet-Methods/clear().proof
+* /Proofs/BitSet-Methods/clear().proof
-/Proofs/BitSet-Methods/ensureCapacity.proof
+* /Proofs/BitSet-Methods/ensureCapacity.proof
-/Proofs/BitSet-Methods/expandTo.proof
+* /Proofs/BitSet-Methods/expandTo.proof
-/Proofs/BitSet-Methods/recalculateWordsInUse.proof
+* /Proofs/BitSet-Methods/recalculateWordsInUse.proof
-/Proofs/BitSet-Methods/wordindex.proof
+* /Proofs/BitSet-Methods/wordindex.proof
-/Proofs/Article-Assertions/FromIndex-ToIndex-Div64.proof
+* /Proofs/Article-Assertions/FromIndex-ToIndex-Div64.proof
-/Proofs/Article-Assertions/narrower-sourcein-TargetWo-wordsIU.proof
+* /Proofs/Article-Assertions/narrower-sourcein-TargetWo-wordsIU.proof
-/Proofs/Article-Assertions/sourcein-TargetWo-wordsIU.proof
+* /Proofs/Article-Assertions/sourcein-TargetWo-wordsIU.proof
-/Proofs/Article-Assertions/targetWords-Bound.proof
+* /Proofs/Article-Assertions/targetWords-Bound.proof

 Once the proof has loaded in, you can see each proof step carried out in the "Proof" tab on the left of the screen.
 A completed proof will have a green folder at the top of the "Proof" tab (The "Proof Tree" folder should be green.)